 And what about the price?
 Well, this is even more elusive than the release date, with no firm data coming from any sources.
 However, once again we can use a little lateral thinking to make a decent guess at what the MacBook Pro 2020 might cost.

 The main clue comes in the form of the 16-inch MacBook Pro, which kept the exact same price tag of the MacBook Pro 15, despite offering a new form factor and features.
-So, if a downsized MacBook Pro 16 is just around the corner, we’d expect it to follow the example set by its larger sibling and keep its current starting price of $1,299, with and a handful of size and spec variations going up through the pricing gears.
+So, if a duo of new MacBook Pro models are coming this year, we’d expect them both to follow the example set by the MacBook Pro 16 and keep its current starting price of $1,299, with and a handful of size and spec variations going up through the pricing gears.

 The MacBook Pro 16 — but smaller